-“Grow in grace and in the knowledge of our Lord and Saviour Jesus Christ” (2 Peter 3:18).
+Grow in grace and in the knowledge of our Lord and Saviour Jesus Christ (2 Pet 3:18).

-I’m grieved at the proliferation of such defeatist attitudes and I’m angered that such attitudes are taught as though they are orthodoxy in seminaries and from the pulpit as though pericopes such as Galatians 2:20, Romans 6:3, and Romans 6:15–18 have been torn from the Bible from a lack of understanding.
-Brethren, are we not dead to sin and alive in Christ?
-I hear claims that although justified we’re all helpless sinners but how come I never hear of the justified reckoning themselves dead to sin?
-If you don’t know enough to grieve over this sad state of affairs then my heart cries out that what I’m about to say will be heard.
+I’m grieved at this proliferation of defeatist attitudes taught as though they are orthodoxy in seminaries and from the pulpit.
+Pericopes such as Galatians 2:20, Romans 6:3, and Romans 6:15–18 are torn from the Bible from a lack of understanding.
+Brothers and sisters, are we not dead to sin and alive in Christ?
+I hear claims that although justified, we’re all helpless sinners, but how come I never hear of the justified reckoning themselves dead to sin?
+If you don’t know enough to grieve over this sad state of affairs, my heart cries out that what I’m about to say will be heard.

-By the grace of God do we go,
+By the grace of God, do we go.